How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 8. Pack a Hot Water Bottle

 We get it, a hot water bottle might not be the most badass backcountry accessory out there.
-However, you’re unlikely to care one single iota when you are all snuggled up in your sleeping bag, enjoying the warmth of your hot water bottle on bitterly cold nights.
+However, you’re unlikely to care when you’re snuggled up in your sleeping bag, enjoying the warmth of your hot water bottle on a bitterly cold night.

 Hot water bottles are also, of course, far cheaper than buying an insulated tent or a “hot tent” (aka stove jack tent) with a wood-burning stove.